 Colorado's low barrier to entry for sportsbooks will allow some great products to enter the market in the near future, too, like Circa and Westgate.

 Colorado's Sports Betting Legalization Process

-In November 2019, Coloradans voted to legalize sports betting within The Centennial State.
-A unique feature of the Colorado bill was an environmental angle: Proposition DD coupled sports betting legalization with a 10% sports gambling tax to support the state’s water conservation initiatives.
+In November 2019, Coloradans voted to legalize sports betting within the Centennial State.
+The Colorado bill's unique feature was an environmental angle: Proposition DD coupled sports betting legalization with a 10% sports gambling tax to support the state’s water conservation initiatives.

-Despite confidence from state leadership and environmental advocates for the bill, it passed at a tighter margin than anticipated at 51.41% to 48.59%.
-Still, a win is a win for bettors in CO!
-Sportsbooks officially started accepting bets in Colorado on May 1, 2020, with DraftKings, FanDuel, BetMGM, and BetRivers leading the way — although the much-anticipated launch happened without major sports or casinos open and no major sports live due to the pandemic.
+Despite state leadership and environmental advocates' confidence in the bill, it passed at a tighter margin than anticipated at 51.41% to 48.59%.
+Still, a win is a win for bettors in Colorado.
+Sportsbooks officially started accepting bets in Colorado on May 1, 2020, with DraftKings, FanDuel, BetMGM and BetRivers leading the way — although the much-anticipated launch happened without major sports or casinos open and no major sports live due to the pandemic.

-Sports betting will also be legal at Colorado's physical casinos in Central City, Black Hawk, and Cripple Creek; the latter two are close to big cities in Denver and Colorado Springs, respectively.
+Sports betting is legal at Colorado's physical casinos in Central City, Black Hawk and Cripple Creek; the latter two are close to big cities in Denver and Colorado Springs, respectively.

 Like many states, Colorado's economy needs financial mending from COVID-19 setbacks.
 Sports betting looks to be a route Colorado can lean into, particularly as a major sports resume, to recover.